Compare and Find the Best Checking Accounts for January 2026

 Key Takeaways

-• Many of the best checking accounts in 2024 offer high APYs, low fees, and valuable perks.
+• Many of the best checking accounts offer high APYs, low fees, and valuable perks, with our recommended partners Revolut, CashApp, Axos Bank, Wise, and CitiBank leading the way.

 • Consider factors like fees, interest rates, ATM access, and digital banking features when choosing an account.

-• Online banks often offer higher interest rates and lower fees compared to traditional banks.
+• Online banks and fintech companies often offer higher interest rates and lower fees compared to traditional banks.

 • Review your checking account options regularly to ensure you're getting the best deal for your needs.